cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesDependencies"></a>
 # **packagesDependencies**
-> PackageDependenciesSchema packagesDependencies(owner, repo, identifier)
+> PackageDependencies packagesDependencies(owner, repo, identifier)

 Get the list of dependencies for a package.
 Transitive dependencies are included where supported.